arnau/ISO8601/docs/duration.md

 ## Usage

-Some times using durations might be more convenient than using time intervals (e.g. you don't need or want a specific point in time).
+Some times using durations might be more convenient than using time intervals:

 ```ruby
 duration = ISO8601::Duration.new('PT10H')
 duration.to_seconds # => 36000.0
 ```

-Although you reuse the duration with a time interval:
+You can reuse the duration with a time interval:

 ```ruby
 start_time = ISO8601::DateTime.new('2015-01-01T10:11:12Z')